fis-components/jquery/README.md

 Environments in which to use jQuery
 --------------------------------------

-- [Browser support](http://jquery.com/browser-support/) differs between the master branch and the 1.x branch.
-Specifically, the master branch does not support legacy browsers such as IE6-8.
-The jQuery team continues to provide support for legacy browsers on the 1.x branch.
-Use the latest 1.x release if support for those browsers is required.
+- [Browser support](http://jquery.com/browser-support/) differs between the master branch and the compat branch.
+Specifically, the master branch does not support legacy browsers such as IE8.
+The jQuery team continues to provide support for legacy browsers on the compat branch.
+Use the latest compat release if support for those browsers is required.
 See [browser support](http://jquery.com/browser-support/) for more info.
-- To use jQuery in Node, browser extensions, and other non-browser environments, use only master branch releases (2.x).
-The 1.x branch does not support these environments.
+- To use jQuery in Node, browser extensions, and other non-browser environments, use only master branch releases given the name "jquery" rather than "jquery-compat".
+The compat branch does not support these environments.

 What you need to build your own jQuery